jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 The typical interaction goes like this:

-**Drinking friend:**&nbsp;What are you having to drink?
+**Drinking friend:** What are you having to drink?
 The first round’s on me.

-**You:**&nbsp;Nah, I’m good.
+**You:** Nah, I’m good.
 Thanks though.

-**Drinking friend:**&nbsp;What!
+**Drinking friend:** What!
 Come on, why aren’t you drinking?

-At this point, you need to explain why you’re&nbsp;[not drinking](/sobriety-benefits/).
+At this point, you need to explain why you’re [not drinking](/sobriety-benefits/).
 And when you can’t come up with an explanation, you feel confident enough to stand by.
 You cave to peer pressure.

 Understanding the relationship between your old drinking environment and your own behavior is essential.